 So that each institution can compare their facility’s performance against others with confidentiality, the site investigator from each agency will call a designated secretary to receive a specific hospital code.
 This code will assure that records are not duplicated when the data is aggregated.
 Only the agency PI will know their agency’s code.
 Coding will allow hospitals to benchmark against the study findings.

 All copies of the completed TOTs will be sent to the primary investigator for data analysis.
 If required by the institution, originals of the TOT will remain in a locked, confidential area at the originating institution.
-At OU Medical Center all Presbyterian units except patients on Critical Care and Stepdown Units will participate in the study.
+At OU Medical Center all Presbyterian units will participate in the study.
 To identify patients for observation, the Meditech Report (Braden Scale – At Risk – Shift Assessment) will be reviewed by the data collectors to identify patients with a Braden Scale of 18 or less during the most recent shift assessment.
 Patients with a Mobility score of less than 3 on the Braden scale will be included in the study.
+In the ICU and the Stepdown Units at OU Medical Center, the Clinical Nurse Specialist, rather than the Meditech system, will identify patients that meet inclusion criteria.
 Cooperating sites will identify their methods to their individual IRB’s or research committees.

 Flow Diagram